Bullfrog Power

-Bullfrog Power, an Envest company, is a Canadian green energy retailer operating in Canada.
-Bullfrog offers green electricity from renewable energy sources such as wind, solar, and low-impact hydro, as well as green fuel and green natural gas, a renewable biogas product that serves as an alternative to fossil fuel-based natural gas.
+Bullfrog Power, an Envest company, is a Canadian sustainability solutions provider operating in Canada.
+Bullfrog offers green electricity from renewable energy sources such as wind, solar, and low-impact hydro, as well as green natural gas, a renewable biogas product that serves as an alternative to fossil fuel-based natural gas, and carbon offsets.
 Bullfrog only sources electricity from generation sources that meet or exceed the federal government's Environmental Choice Program EcoLogo standard for renewable electricity.
 Bullfrog's green natural gas product is produced at facilities that have met environmental standards as defined by ICF International.

 Across Canada, Bullfrog's electricity comes exclusively from wind, solar, and low-impact hydro facilities.

 Less Emission is a subsidiary of Bullfrog "that works to limit the environmental impact of air travel–an important service for festivals and conferences across Canada."

 Operation

 Bullfrog Power does not inject the green electricity, green natural gas, or green fuel directly into a customer's home or facility, as doing so would require building parallel energy distribution systems, which are observed to be neither environmentally nor financially sound.

 Instead, Bullfrog ensures that the electricity being put onto the grid on its customers' behalf is from renewable sources.
 For every MWh of clean, renewable electricity that is produced and injected onto the grid by a green power generator, a corresponding Green Electricity Certificate (GEC) is created to represent the positive environmental benefits (such as emissions reductions) associated with producing that green power.

 Bullfrog uses a customer's premium to secure and retire Green Electricity Certificates from wind, solar, or low-impact hydro generators on the customer's behalf.
 This entitles the customer to claim the green energy and associated emissions reductions.

 Similar to the way its green electricity offering works, Bullfrog secures and retires Green Natural Gas Certificates on behalf of customers, enabling customers to claim the green energy and associated environmental benefits.

-Bullfrog Power's sister company, Less Emissions Inc., provides CDM Gold Standard and VER+ Standard-certified carbon offsets.
+Bullfrog Power's sister company, Fewer Emissions Inc., provides CDM Gold Standard and VER+ Standard-certified carbon offsets.

 Customers and supporters

-Bullfrog Power currently has more than 8,000 residential customers and more than 1,300 commercial customers.
+Bullfrog Power currently has thousands of residential and commercial customers.
 Well-known residential customers include Kristina Groves, Thomas Homer-Dixon, and Nino Ricci.
 Notable bullfrogpowered organizations include Unilever Canada, AutoShare, and Lake Ontario Waterkeeper.

-A number of environmental organizations support Bullfrog Power's renewable energy, such as WWF-Canada, the David Suzuki Foundation and the Pembina Institute.
+A number of environmental organizations support Bullfrog Power's renewable energy, such as WWF-Canada, Evergreen, and the Pembina Institute.

 Transparency

-Bullfrog Power is audited on an annual basis to confirm that as much green electricity, natural gas, and fuel has been injected onto the system as its customers have used, and that it has retired all emissions credits related to customer contracts.
+Bullfrog Power is audited on an annual basis to confirm that as much green electricity and natural gas has been injected onto the system as its customers have used, and that it has retired all emissions credits related to customer contracts.

 Bullfrog pioneered the concept of an annual audit for green electricity retailers when it launched in 2005.